rotundasoftware/backbone.viewOptions/README.md

 * An object element may be used to give an option a default value.
 Each object element should have two properties, `name` and `defaultValue`, e.g. `{ name : "label", defaultValue : "OK" }`

 (Note: You may also supply a function that returns an array as the `options` property of the view class, similar to how you may supply a function that returns a hash for the built-in backbone `events` property.)

-The `Backbone.ViewOptions.add()` method returns an array of the names of the options that were set on the view object, just in case you need 'em.

-#### view.setOptions( optionHash )

-Once `Backbone.ViewOptions.add()` has been called on a view, the `setOptions` method will be available on that view.
-This method may be used to change the value of any of the view's options after the view has been initialized.
-Only white-listed options in the view's `options` property may be set through `view.setOptions()`.
-It returns an array of the names of the options that were set on the view object.